ShakirPlayZ/tfc-police-job/README.md

 # tfc-police-job

+- This Plugin is still work in Progress...

 - A Simple Plugin for the Athena Framework (Version 4)
-- All what it does is to give your Faction a Command for Displaying a Webview for VPC-UCP (https://pc.copnet.li/) system.

-You still need an Account for their System.
+- All what it does is to give your Faction a Command for Displaying a Webview for VPC-UCP Copnet (https://pc.copnet.li/) system.
+(You still need an Account for their System.
+Register here: https://ucp.li/register.php)

 * Command: /pdjob (Displays the Webinterface in Game)